farizrahman4u/loopgpt/README.md

 Let's create WeatherGPT, an AI assistant for all things weather.

-A tool inherits from `BaseTool` and you only need to override 3 methods to get your tool up and running!
+A tool inherits from `BaseTool` and you only need to write a docstring to get your tool up and running!

 - `args`: A dictionary describing the tool's arguments and their descriptions.
 - `resp`: A dictionary describing the tool's response and their descriptions.